 Visits to your country

 The University of Warwick typically visits Greece each year.
-Future visits will be advertised here when available, including forthcoming online and in-person events.
+Future visits will be advertised here when available.

 ScholarshipsWe offer a range of scholarships for EU and International applicants.
 You can find a further information on those on our Scholarships website.
 All fees for Home/EU and International students are listed here You can also find information on living costs here.

 The Warwick Cypriot and Hellenic Society and European Society (including Facebook and Instagram) are just two of 300+ student-run clubs and societies on campus.
 Our active global student community runs Sports Clubs and Student Societies that are open to all.
 You can deepen academic debates, pursue student-led action and campaigning, broaden your cultural horizons, take up new hobbies and sports, stage performances, cultivate your networks and career planning, or simply make friendships that could last a lifetime.
 You can find the full list of clubs and societies here.